matthew-robertson/Useful_things/I Learned Something Today/ComputerScience.md

 1. Consider replacing special case code by making a class/object for the case.
 I.E.: an `UnkownCustomer` class, that returns the default values, instead of checking everywhere if the customer is unknown then doing special cases.
 1. Consider using assertions to enforce assumptions about your data/inputs.
 Only do this for things that would be programmer error.
 1. Like Clean Code and Refactoring both suggest, avoid flag arguments if you can.
 Better to have explicit functions for both cases.
 Makes things more clear.
+1. Sometimes, like for personal throwaway scripts, clean code isn't worth it.
+To quote [Larry Hastings](https://www.youtube.com/watch?v=Jd8ulMb6_ls) "Write Sloppy Code, Solve Your Problem".
+1. At least in personal automation stuff: fail fast, and fail loudly.
+1. Stop writing shell scripts.
+Let's do more Python or whatever.

+# Unix
+1. If you want to mass-rename stuff, don't copy the files to somewhere else, just make hardlinks to the backup folder.

 # General Language Stuff
 1. Languages can be [dynamically](https://en.wikipedia.org/wiki/Scope_(computer_science)#Dynamic_scoping) (Like most shells, a few LISPS or lexically (I.E. Pretty much every language you've used) scoped.
 Some examples are [here](https://stackoverflow.com/questions/1473111/besides-logo-and-emacs-lisp-what-are-other-pure-dynamically-scoped-languages).
 If dynamically scoped, this code will print "Heck off":